patrick-mikk/deciduous/README.md

 # Deciduous

-A degree & timetable planner for **University of Toronto Arts & Science** students — plan your whole degree by the seasons: enrolled programs, what each still requires, which courses satisfy what, prerequisite/exclusion checks, GPA tracking, and a conflict-free timetable — from live UofT data.
+A degree & timetable planner for **University of Toronto Arts & Science** students.
+Plan your whole degree by the seasons: enrolled programs, what each still requires, which courses satisfy what, prerequisite/exclusion checks, GPA tracking, and a conflict-free timetable from live UofT data.

-> Unofficial student tool.
-Not affiliated with or endorsed by the University of Toronto.
+> Unofficial student tool; Not affiliated with or endorsed by the University of Toronto.

 ## Architecture